rabbirahat/Leave-Manager/README.md

     a.
 Leave information will be stored for each employee
     b.
 All employee’s leave request will be processed through the system
     c.
-Employees will be able to show their leave details In this project, you have to do the followings:
+Employees will be able to show their leave details In this project, I have done the followings:

     1. Store leave detail of all employees in linked list
     2. Store the information of employee’s order in queue
     3. Store the information of used leave per employee in stack